A derivative could include:

 It also includes any transaction, regardless of duration, that is recurrently entered into in the financial markets in New Zealand or overseas and is commonly referred to” as:

-See section 8(4) for the full definition.
+See section 8(4) of the FMC Act for the full definition.

 You will need a licence if you want to make a regulated offer of derivatives, as defined in the Act.

-You should be aware that a registered but not licensed issuer falls within the our jurisdiction, for example under the Fair Dealing provisions of the FMC Act.
-We now have the power to direct the Registrar of Financial Service Providers to deregister a provider from the FSPR.
+You should be aware that a registered but not licensed issuer falls within our jurisdiction, for example under the Fair Dealing provisions of the FMC Act.
+In addition, we now have the power to direct the Registrar of Financial Service Providers to deregister a provider from the FSPR.
 This action would be taken where registration is likely to create a false or misleading impression that the provider is regulated in NZ or providing services from or in NZ, or where it is otherwise likely to damage the integrity or reputation of NZ’s financial markets or regulatory arrangements.